-Seminole Canyon State Park and Historic Site in Val Verde County, west of Comstock, contains 2,172.5 acres; the park was purchased from private owners in 1973 to 1977, and opened in February, 1980.
+Seminole Canyon State Park and Historic Site in Val Verde County, west of Comstock, contains 2,172.5 acres.
+The state purchased the park lands from private owners in 1973 to 1977.
+The park opened in February 1980.

-By 7,000 years ago, the region had undergone a climate change that produced a landscape much like today's.
-A new culture appeared in this changed environment.
-These people were increasingly dependent on gathering wild plants and hunting small animals and less dependent on hunting big game.
-They lived in small groups since the land would not support larger social units for long periods.
+By 7,000 years ago, the climate had changed and the landscape looked much like it does today.
+A new culture appeared.
+These people gathered wild plants and hunted small animals more often than big game.
+They lived in small groups, because the land would not support larger groups for long periods.

-Despite the struggle for survival, some of these prehistoric people found the creative energy to paint the pictographs found in Fate Bell and other rock shelters of the Lower Pecos River Country.
-The distribution of this distinct style is limited to a district which includes a portion of the Rio Grande, Pecos, and Devils River.
-More than 200 pictograph sites are known to contain examples of their style of rock paintings, ranging from single paintings to caves containing panels of art hundreds of feet long.
-Although numerous figures or motifs are repeated in different locations, the exact meaning of the paintings is buried with the people who painted them.
+Despite the struggle for survival, some of these prehistoric people found the creative energy to paint pictographs in Fate Bell and other rock shelters of the Lower Pecos River Country.
+This distinct style only appears in an area which includes portions of the Rio Grande, Pecos, and Devils rivers.